rdkit/rdkit-js/README.md

 <br />

 ```
-Please ⭐ this repo to show interest and support ongoing development!
+You are encouraged to ⭐ this repo to show interest and support ongoing development!
 ```

 # RDKit for JavaScript (Official)